dhruvmalge/Natural-Language-Processing/README.md

 # Natural-Language-Processing
-NLP is essential to understand human language which is processed by a machine, and thats's why it is used in all applications.
 All NLP micro to mega projects will be published here.
+You can select the text files of your choice